wangonya/wangonya.com/content/blog/publishing-package-on-test-pypi.md

 ## Uploading to TestPyPi

-For the final part of this series, I\'ll upload the app we created on TestPyPi.
+For the final part of this series, I'll upload the app we created on TestPyPi.
 Here are the steps to follow:

 ### 1. Create an account on TestPyPi

-You\'ll need an account to continue so head over to
+You'll need an account to continue so head over to
 <https://test.pypi.org/> and create one.

 ### 2. Update `setup.py`

 We kept the `setup.py` file very simple during development.
-Now we\'ll need to add some details to make it ready for publishing.
+Now we'll need to add some details to make it ready for publishing.

 ```python
 from setuptools import setup, find_packages